-LD100: Residence Hall Programs

-Department: Housing & Residence Life

-Program Description: The goal of this program is to encourage students to attend, and where possible, participate, in residence hall programs and events.
-Students will be exposed to a variety of programs and subject matter and will gain an understanding of the residence life culture Program Requirements: Students are free to select from a variety of residence hall programs.
+LD100: Residence Hall Programs Department: Housing & Residence Life Program Description: The goal of this program is to encourage students to attend, and where possible, participate, in residence hall programs and events.
+Students will be exposed to a variety of programs and subject matter and will gain an understanding of the residence life culture.
+Program Requirements: Students are free to select from a variety of residence hall programs.
 Students are not limited to a specific residence hall but they must attend one of each of the housing and residence life's CORE programs (community service, social, educational, campus wide, and iMatter).
 In addition, students must attend one hall council meeting.
 Attendance and participation at these events will be tracked through the housing and residence life staff program sign-in sheet.
 Additionally, students will have to acquire signatures from a housing and residence life staff member at each of the events.
-At the conclusion of the program, students will submit a 1-2 page reflection on their experience to the program coordinator
+At the conclusion of the program, students will submit a 1-2 page reflection on their experience to the program coordinator.
 Learning Outcomes: Students participating in LD100 will be able to display a growth in their social, cultural, and intellectual understanding of their environment via a reflection paper.

-LD101: Student Government Association

-Program Description: The goal of this program is to encourage students to attend, and where possible, participate, in the Student Government Association.
-Students will gain an understanding of the student governing body and have the opportunity to participate address student concerns

-Program Requirements: Students are to attend four Student Government meetings throughout the semester and sit as a senator OR in the general public section.
-Meetings occur every Friday from 10:30am-12:30pm in Student Center 201.
+LD101: Student Government Association Department: Center for Student Involvement Program Description: The goal of this program is to encourage students to attend, and where possible, participate, in the Student Government Association.
+Students will gain an understanding of the student governing body and have the opportunity to participate and address student concerns.
+Program Requirements: Students are to attend (at least) four Student Government Association meetings throughout the semester and sit as a senator OR in the general public section.
+Meetings occur every Friday from 12:00pm-1:30pm in Student Center 201.
 Students will have to complete an SGA meeting attendance form provided by the program coordinator.
-At the conclusion of the program, students will submit a 1-2 page reflection of their experience to the program coordinator Learning Outcomes: Students will appreciate the role of the Student Government Association in the University, as well, students will be able to properly advocate for their needs in a forum that is conducive to achieving results
+At the conclusion of the program, students will submit a 1-2 page reflection of their experience based on the outlines prepared by the program coordinator.
+Learning Outcomes: Students will analyze the role of the Student Government Association in the University by self-reflecting on their experience.
+Students will be able to properly advocate for their needs in a forum that is conducive to achieving results.

-LD102: Inter-Residence Hall Association Department: Housing and Residence Life

-Program Description: The goal of this program is to encourage any resident students to join, plan, and participate in programs and events by IRHA.
+LD102: Inter-Residence Hall Association Department: Housing & Residence Life Program Description: The goal of this program is to encourage any resident students to join, plan, and participate in programs and events by IRHA.
 By participating in programs, residents will be able to develop an awareness of their individual residence hall community and the larger H&RL community.
 Residents will also have the opportunity to develop their leadership skills.
 Residents are able to select from all IRHA sponsored and co-sponsored events.
-Residents are also encouraged to take a leadership role within IRHA

-Program Requirements: Program participants will be required to attend at least 90% of all IRHAs meetings.
+Residents are also encouraged to take a leadership role within IRHA Program Requirements: Program participants will be required to attend at least 90% of all IRHAs meetings.
 Attendance will be verified by the official minutes taken at each meeting.
 At the end of the semester, students will be required to submit a one-page reflection paper to the program coordinator describing how their semester changed by participating in IRHA, and how it has helped them grow as students.
+Learning Outcomes: Participants will be able to demonstrate professionalism while pursuing goals that align with the programs and objectives of the Inter-Residence Hall Association.
+This will be measured through the refection paper.